Supported by Nature - nature based solution learning sites for a sustainable Baltic Sea

 There, I joined the Water and Environmental Engineering research group and was invited to participate in fieldwork at several learning sites.
 It was my first time in Finland — and I was amazed.
 The landscape, shaped by ongoing land uplift, revealed bedrock islands scattered among pastures and fields.
 It felt very different from the soft, flat terrains I knew.

 Image: Vineta Gailite on a barge at Sjölax, Finland.
-Photo: Kanerva-Lehto Heli
+Photo: Heli Kanerva-Lehto

 Nature-Based Solutions in Action